cea-hpc/modules/doc/source/modulefile.rst

  subsequent :subcmd:`unload` will unset the environment *variable* - the previous value cannot be restored!
 (Unless you handle it explicitly ... see below.)

+ When the ``--set-if-undef`` option is set, environment variable is defined when *modulefile* is loaded only if not yet defined.

+    .. versionchanged:: 5.1
+       Option ``--set-if-undef`` added

 .. mfcmd:: source-sh shell script [arg...]